ramirogm/rotary-knob/README.md

   app:
     build: ./app
     expose:
-      - "8001"    # rotary-reader will send UDP packets to this port
+      - "8001"    # rotary-knob will send UDP packets to this port
 ```

 Now on your app you can listen to the UDP datagrams.
 For example, in a node app: